Everything You Need to Know About Cancellation of Debt (COD)

 When is cancellation of debt not taxable?

 Canceled debt may not be taxable in some situations, including certain types of educational debt being forgiven.
 For example, federal student loans forgiven through PSLF are not considered taxable income.
-Debts forgiven through income-driven repayment plans are exempt from taxation through 2025, thanks to the American Rescue Plan of 2021.

 Bottom line

 Cancellation of debt can help you get out of debt for less than you owe, but the process can be more difficult than people realize.
 For example, both debt settlement and bankruptcy come with a range of long-term consequences for your finances and your credit.
-And, even if you do get debt wiped away, you'll likely owe income tax on forgiven amounts.
+Additionally, even if you do get debt wiped away, you'll likely owe income tax on forgiven amounts.

 Article sources